Variational characterization of the critical curve for pinning of random polymers: Reformulation of the criterion for disorder relevance

-{\bf II.\ Alternative formulation.} We will apply Lemma~\ref{SpRelEntrExpression} to the measure $[Q_\beta]_\tr$, which is ergodic, being a product measure.
-The word length distribution of it is
+\textit{II.
+Alternative formulation}.
+We will apply Lemma~\ref{SpRelEntrExpression} to the measure $[Q_\beta ]_{\tr}$, which is ergodic, being a product measure.\vadjust{\goodbreak} The word length distribution of it is

-For $[Q_\beta]_\tr$, the function $f_n$ in (\ref{fnRN}) becomes
+For $[Q_\beta]_{\tr}$, the function $f_n$ in (\ref{fnRN}) becomes

-where $\ev_{K^\tr}$ denotes expectation with respect to law of the Markov chain $S$ with renewal times distribution $K^\tr$.
+where $\ev_{K^{\tr}}$ denotes expectation with respect to law of the Markov chain $S$ with renewal time distribution $K^{\tr}$ starting from 0.
 This follows from the definition of $Q_\beta$ and (\ref{mubetadef}).
-To emphasize the fact that in the last expression the sequence $x\in E^{\N_0}$ is picked from $\kappa([Q_\beta]_\tr)$, we take two independent sequences
+To emphasize the fact that in the last expression the sequence $x\in E^{\N_0}$ is picked from $\kappa([Q_\beta]_{\tr} )$, we take two independent sequences

 and an independent copy $S'$ of $S$.
-Let $I:=\{i\ge 0: S_i=0\}, I':=\{i\ge 0: S'_i=0\}$.
+Let $I:=\{i\ge0: S_i=0\}, I':=\{ i\ge0: S'_i=0\}$.
 Then

-This is the key expression for proving relevance or irrelevance.
-Note the appearance of two renewals set $I,I'$, which are the key to understanding the issue of relevant vs.\ irrelevant disorder (recall Remark~\ref{I1I2}).
+Note the appearance of two renewal sets $I,I'$, which are the key to understanding the issue of relevant vs. irrelevant disorder; recall Remark~\ref{I1I2}.